LineageOS/lineage_wiki/pages/libvirt-qemu.md

 ## Introduction

-If you would like to use LineageOS without setting up a physical device, try out Generic System Images (GSIs), or experiment with low-level Android components, this would be a good fit.
+This is a good option if you want to use LineageOS without a physical device, test Generic System Images (GSIs), or experiment with low-level Android components.

-{% include alerts/tip.html content="If your goal is to develop and debug Android applications, then using [Emulator/AVD](emulator.html) is the better option." %}
+{% include alerts/tip.html content="For Android application development and debugging, [Emulator/AVD](emulator.html) is a better choice." %}

 These instructions will help you build a LineageOS image that is suitable to run in libvirt QEMU virtual machine.